reconbot/we-live-in-memory/slides-jsconf-2018.md

 > Redis is an in-memory **data structure server**.
 It supports, **hashes**, lists, sets, **sorted sets** with range queries.
 -- Redis.io (kinda)

+^ people usually use this as a disposable cache, cache it here and throw it away (eg sessions)
 ---

 > Hey Francis,